Markmk12/Road-Infrastructure-Resilience/README.md

 - `results/` - The results from main.py are stored here.
 - `main.py` - This is the main program to find maintenance strategies based on resilience and costs.
 - `requirements.txt` - Contains all package dependencies.

-## Input & Output

-Description of the expected inputs and produced outputs.

-## Testing

-How to run tests and what they cover.

 ## Contact